 2. Harmony CRH 380A, 236.12mph, China

-The second number fastest train in the world which is the manufactured by the Rolling Stock Company and CSR Qingdao Sifang Locomotive.
+The second number fastest train in the world is manufactured by the Rolling Stock Company and CSR Qingdao Sifang Locomotive.
 It sets a record speed of 258.58mph during its initial tests.
 In commercial service, this train can achieve a maximum speed of 236.12mph.
-The train having a capacity of 494 passengers at a time and have low weight aluminium alloy body.
+The train has a capacity of 494 passengers at a time and has a low weight aluminum alloy body.

 1. Shanghai Maglev, 267.8 mph, China

-It’s a magnetic levitation train which runs from Longyang Road station in Pudong to Pudong International airport.
-The train began to construction on 1 March 2001 and start public service commercial on 1 January 2014.
+It’s a magnetic levitation train that runs from Longyang Road station in Pudong to Pudong International airport.
+The train began construction on 1 March 2001 and start public service commercial on 1 January 2014.

-The complete distance is 30 km and at full speed, a train takes 7 minutes 20 seconds to reach at the other end.
-It can reach 217mph in just 2 minutes, with the maximum speed of 268 mph.
+The complete distance is 30 km and at full speed, a train takes 7 minutes 20 seconds to reach the other end.
+It can reach 217mph in just 2 minutes, with a maximum speed of 268 mph.